-Demolition is usually portrayed as a dynamite blasting, smoke filled, multi storey collapse, all with TNT by AC/DC blasting in the background.
-However, not everyone is looking for complete destruction and a brand new build, as an existing property may only need a partial demolition to make it more functional.
+Demolition is usually portrayed as a dynamite blasting, smoke filled, multi-storey collapse, all with TNT by AC/DC blasting in the background.
+However, not everyone is looking for complete destruction and a brand new build, as an existing property may only need a partial domestic or commercial demolition to make it more functional.

 Partial demolition is useful if you want to knock down a section of your home to create open plan living.
 This may be relevant in the case of an old kitchen, living room, and dining room which are boxed in and need to be completely revamped.
 Other rooms, roofs, and walls can also be removed for extensions, including the addition of a streamlined outdoor and indoor space.
 Perhaps your structure is connected to your neighbour, and you dream of a detachment with a duplex demolition.